 Kuyichi in the Netherlands make garments from GOTS certified organic cotton, recycled cotton and recycled polyester.
 Kuyichi has joined Fair Wear Foundation (FWF), an independent, non-profit organisation dedicated to improving labour conditions for garment workers around the world.

-Gundrun Sjoden in Germany uses fabrics including organically grown cotton, naturally retted flax, Tencel® lyocell, Lenzing Modal®, silk, alpaca, recycled fibres, vegetable tanned and dyed leather along with wood and rubber.
+Gundrun Sjoden in Germany uses fabrics including organically grown cotton, naturally retted flax, Tencel® Lyocell, Lenzing Modal®, silk, alpaca, recycled fibres, vegetable tanned and dyed leather along with wood and rubber.
 Their manufacturers are certified to standards such as GOTS, Fairtrade and STeP by OEKO-TEX.
 The company also sell some items for charity.

 Thokk Thokk is a German brand offering casual clothing made from organic cotton, sometimes blended with synthetic fibres.
 They have a Fairtrade Licence for its basic shirts and is certified as being organic by GOTS.
 They also offer free shipping.

 Skunkfunk are a German brand that make some garments from recycled polyester, Tencel, organic cotton, recycled leather, linen, ramie or hemp.
-They claim to work side-by-side with our suppliers, in China and India, to ensure our production complies with international standards.
+They claim to work side-by-side with their suppliers, in China and India, to ensure our production complies with international standards.
 (BSCI, ETI, FLA, FWF, SA 8000 or WRAP.)
 They reuse 2% of their cardboard boxes from shipments, use bioplastic bags as an alternative to traditional plastic bags and use recycled cotton paper for their tags.
 In terms of carbon footprint, 90% of their goods are transported by sea freight, 42% of their online store shipments are carbon neutral and their headquarters are 100% powered by renewable energy, certified by Goiener.
 Conveniently they have a store on 2 Blooms Lane in the Italian Quarter in Dublin 1.

-Wunderwerk is a German men and women’s clothing brand using only certified fabrics such as organic cotton and low-carbon fabric like beech wood and eucalyptus.
+Wunderwerk is a German men and women’s clothing brand using only certified fabrics such as organic cotton and what they call low-carbon fabric like beech wood and eucalyptus (rayon).
 They avoid using plastic in all of their accessories such as zips, tags and packaging.
 More than 90% of their production and finishing takes place in Italy and Portugal or other European manufacturing facilities and using innovative and environmentally friendly denim-washings methods they have reduced water consumption per jeans from 90 to 160 litres down to 3 to 9 litres.
 They also use less damaging dye techniques and restrict the usage of polluting chemicals like chlorine and potassium permanganate in their manufacturing processes.

 Armed Angels is a German brand making ethical fairtrade clothing for men, women and children using only sustainable materials such as organic cotton, organic linen, organic wool, recycled polyester, Lenzing Modal® and Tencel®.
 They have been GOTS certified since 2011 and work with Fairtrade and Fair Wear Foundation to ensure they are working to ethical standards.
 They are stocked by Fresh Cuts and Genius in Dublin 2.